-The result of the risk assessment framework may include:
+The result of the risk assessment framework may include one or more of:

-• Expected (mean) loss for a given transaction based on information held by the PSP

-- Probability that a transaction breaches one of the appropriate rules for (e.g. AML, counter terrorist financing, sanctions, account ownership, account takeover, scheme rules ...) - Suspected fraudulent payment requests potentially to be shared - PSP remedial activity including referrals and investigations
+- Expected (mean) loss for a given transaction based on information held by the PSP; - Probability that a transaction breaches one of the appropriate rules for (e.g. AML, counter terrorist financing, sanctions, account ownership, account takeover, scheme rules ...); - Suspected fraudulent payment requests potentially to be shared; - PSP remedial activity including referrals and investigations.